 Step 2: Reserve the LLP Name

-• File Form RUN LLP on the MCA portal to reserve the desired name for the LLP.
+File Form RUN LLP (Reserve Unique Name) on the MCA portal (mca.gov.in) to secure the proposed LLP name.
+Attach the Board Resolution passed for conversion.

 Step 3: File Conversion and Incorporation Forms